-Join the Lithuania Tribune news portal!
+Join The Lithuania Tribune news portal.
 We are looking for those who would like to share their thoughts on Lithuania, language editors, translators, IT specialists; in short everyone who could contribute to this project.
-If you are interested in joining the Lithuania Tribune write us an email on email@example.com
+If you are interested in joining The Lithuania Tribune, write us an email on firstname.lastname@example.org

 The Lithuania Tribune team: